Cimarron (1931 film): Retrospective reviews

 More recent appraisals of the film have not been as positive.
-Cimarron currently holds a "Rotten" 52% rating on Rotten Tomatoes, based on 31 reviews, with a weighted average of 4.9/10.
-The site's consensus reads: "Cimarron is supported by a strong performance from Irene Dunne, but uneven in basically every other regard, and riddled with potentially offensive stereotypes."
+Steve Evans of DVD Verdict wrote in 2006, "Seen with contemporary eyes, the film is badly dated, slow moving, and pocked with racist caricatures....The recreation of the great 1889 Oklahoma Land Rush remains an exciting spectacle....Unfortunately, the film never manages to top this opening shot."

 Assessing the film in 2009, James Berardinelli called it "an excellent study of how tastes have changed over the years.
 Critically lauded at the time of its release, Cimarron was beloved by most who saw it.
 Eight decades later, it is frequently cited on lists of the most undeserving Academy Award winners and is rightfully impugned for racist overtones and scattershot storytelling."

-Steve Evans of DVD Verdict wrote, "Seen with contemporary eyes, the film is badly dated, slow moving, and pocked with racist caricatures....The recreation of the great 1889 Oklahoma Land Rush remains an exciting spectacle....Unfortunately, the film never manages to top this opening shot."
+As of September 2023, Cimarron held a "Rotten" 52% rating on Rotten Tomatoes, based on 33 reviews, with a weighted average of 5.2/10.
+The site's consensus reads: "Cimarron is supported by a strong performance from Irene Dunne, but uneven in basically every other regard, and riddled with potentially offensive stereotypes."

 Awards and honors

 At the 1931 Academy Awards ceremony at the Biltmore Hotel in Los Angeles, Cimarron was the first film to receive more than six Academy Awards nominations and be nominated for the Big Five awards (Best Picture, Best Director, Best Actor, Best Actress, and Best Writing).
 Additionally, it is one of only two films (the other being Who's Afraid of Virginia Woolf?) to receive nominations in every eligible category.
 It won for three of them, including Best Picture.
+In 1946 it was joined by The Best Years of Our Lives as the only Best Picture Oscars won by RKO.

-It would win the first of only two Best Picture Oscars for the studio, the other being awarded to 1946's The Best Years of Our Lives.
-It was the first Western to win the Best Picture award, and remained the only Western genre film with that honor until 1990, when Dances with Wolves won.
+Cimarron was the first Western to win the Best Picture award, and remained the only Western genre film with that honor until 1990, when Dances with Wolves won.